get-iplayer/get_iplayer/README.md

 * Filter search results by channel
 * PVR capability (may be used with cron or Task Scheduler)
 * HTTP proxy support
-* Perl 5.22+ supported, known to work with Perl 5.8.8+
-* Requires LWP, XML::Simple and XML::LibXML Perl modules
+* Perl 5.8.8+ required, plus LWP, XML::Simple and XML::LibXML modules
-* Supported platforms:
-    * Linux/Unix (Ubuntu, Fedora, OpenBSD and many others)
-    * OS X (10.9+ supported, known to work with 10.5-10.8)
-    * Windows (7/8/10 supported, known to work with XP/Vista)
+* Runs on Linux/Unix (Ubuntu, Fedora, OpenBSD and others), OS X, Windows (7/8/10 supported, known to run on XP/Vista)

-**NOTE: get_iplayer can only search programmes broadcast within the previous 30 days, even if some are available for more than 30 days on the iPlayer web site.**
+**NOTE: get_iplayer can only search programmes broadcast on BBC linear services within the previous 30 days, even if some are available for more than 30 days on the iPlayer web site.
+Other programmes must be downloaded directly.**

 ## Documentation